-Let’s look at the reasons why websites are attacked by hackers before we get into detail on how to secure your website.
+Let's look at the reasons why websites are attacked by hackers before we get into detail on how to secure your website.
 There is no surefire way to identify a website that has been hacked these days because hacks are becoming more complex.
 In truth, not all the effects of a website breach are immediately apparent.
-This is a basic rundown of the numerous website hacking techniques:
+Here is a basic rundown of the numerous website hacking techniques:

-A form of social engineering attack that’s regularly used to get hold of user data like login credentials and credit card numbers.
-It occurs when a hacker or scammer impersonates a representative of your business and connives to get others to open emails, texts, or instant chats that appear to be from you.
+It's a form of social engineering attack that's regularly used to get hold of user data like login credentials and credit card numbers.
+This occurs when a hacker or scammer impersonates a representative of your business and connives to get others to open emails, texts, or instant chats that appear to be from you.
 Once they open up these communications, victims are frequently enticed into clicking on risky links.
 These connections could lead to the release of confidential information, the installation of malware, or the freezing of the computer as part of a ransomware attack.

 Your clients who are end users are typically the targets of phishing attempts.
 This indicates that over time, your business and brand may lose credibility and trust.

-Ransomware is a type of malware that uses encryption to demand a ransom for the victim’s data.
+Ransomware is a type of malware that uses encryption to demand a ransom for the victim's data.
 Critical data for a user or organization is encrypted to prevent access to files, databases, or applications.
-Then access was sought in exchange for a ransom.
+The access was sought in exchange for a ransom.
 Ransomware can easily shut down an entire company since it is frequently made to propagate over a network and target database and file servers.

 Distributed denial-of-service is referred to as DDoS.
 DDoS attacks aim to saturate online services with traffic in an effort to render them inaccessible.
 Large organizations, including banks and media institutions, are the most frequent targets for DDoS assaults.
 Yet over the past few years, it has grown more frequent for smaller firms to inquire about how to halt a DDoS attack.